Ebazhanov/linkedin-skill-assessments-quizzes/solidworks/solidworks-quiz.md

 - [ ] Under Insert Components, select New Part to create a new in-context part.
 Right-click the new part and select Save Selection
 - [ ] Under Insert Components, select New Part to create a new in-context part.
 Right-click the new part and select Save Part (in External File)

 #### Q26.
-The ribbon ar at the top of your SOLIDWORKS screen has disappeared.
+The ribbon bar at the top of your SOLIDWORKS screen has disappeared.
 How can you get it back?

 - [ ] Click View > Toolbars > CommandManager
 - [ ] Click View > Toolbars > FeatureManager